-Creating a glass jellyfish using a hand-torch has several distinct steps.
-The first steps are very methodical and involve developing the different profiles for the sculpture.
+Creating a glass jellyfish using a hand-torch has several steps.
+The first steps involve developing the different profiles for the sculpture.
 When I say profiles I am referring to the different views one captures when walking around an actual sculpture.
 These profiles evolve and change in exciting ways!
 Drawings and notes are the backbone of my work.
 I refer to my sketchbook throughout the creative process making drawings and taking notes about ideas that come to mind.
 It is not unusual to have multiple ideas stem from a singular work.

 Cleaning Your Glass